 There were a few other opportunities for Alan to lift the spirits of those we met.
-We were invited to a gathering by Svetlana who is a very talented singer with a local group of Christian musicians in Mogilev, where she and Alan performed a couple songs together.
-A city-wide concert is being planned for the fall.
-Alan and some of our other friends have been invited to participate.
+We were invited by Svetlana, who is a very talented singer with a local group of Christian musicians in Mogilev, to a gathering where she and Alan performed a couple songs together.